Country Details For

 Russia became a Party to the WHO Framework Convention on Tobacco Control on September 1, 2008.

 Smoke Free Places: There is a comprehensive ban on smoking in indoor workplaces, indoor public places, and public transport.
 The only exception to the ban is for long-distance passenger ships.
 Sub-national jurisdictions may enact more stringent laws than the national legislation.

-Tobacco Advertising, Promotion and Sponsorship: All forms of domestic and cross-border tobacco advertising, promotion and sponsorship are prohibited, subject to a few exceptions.
+Tobacco Advertising, Promotion and Sponsorship: All forms of domestic and cross-border tobacco advertising, promotion and sponsorship are prohibited, with extremely limited exceptions.
 The law restricts, but does not prohibit, promotional features that may appear on tobacco product packaging.
 All forms of financial or other tobacco sponsorship are prohibited.

 Tobacco Packaging and Labeling: Russia implemented regulations requiring health warnings on 30 percent of the front and 50 percent of the back of the pack.
 Health warnings on the back of the pack are required to include pictures.
 Regulations allow misleading descriptors such as "light" and "low-tar," so long as the products contain a warning that such products are not less harmful to health.